 As I look back on the past year, I see some goals not quite reached and a few accomplishments that make me proud.
-And, I begin the New Year creating new goals while finishing up old ones.
-I began the year in full force; eager to beat the 14 books I read in 2012 in… Continue reading Writer’s Update From 2013 to 2014
+And I begin the New Year by creating new goals while finishing up old ones.
+I began the year in full force, eager to beat the 14 books I read in 2012… Continue reading Writer’s Update From 2013 to 2014

 This interactive cardboard book full of colorful characters contains four songs; Where Has My Little Dog Gone, The Bear Went Over the Mountain, Six Little Ducks, and Little Bo Peep.
 There are lyrics written on each page, and each song is color-coordinated with a basic shape that you can press to play the music.
 Fisher Price’s Animal Songs is a great… Continue reading Having Fun with Animal Songs

 Children’s Book: Guess How Much I Love You